rjones-mis/azure-content/articles/app-service-web/app-service-app-service-environment-web-application-firewall.md

 ![Management Dashboard][ManagementDashboard]

 Clicking on the Services tab will let you configure your WAF for services it is protecting.
-For more details on configuring your Barracuda WAF you can consult [their documentation](https://techlib.barracuda.com/waf/getstarted1).
-In the example below an Azure Web App serving traffic on HTTP and HTTPS has been configured.
+For more details on configuring your Barracuda WAF you can consult [Barracuda Techlib](https://techlib.barracuda.com/WAF/GetStarted2).
+In the example below an Azure Web App serving traffic on HTTP and HTTPS has been configured. https://techlib.barracuda.com/WAF/Azure

 ![Management Add Services][ManagementAddServices]